ent/ent/doc/md/grpc-server-and-client.md

 ---

-Getting an automatically generated gRPC service definition is super cool, but we still need to register it to a concrete gRPC server, that will listen on some TCP port for traffic and be able to respond to RPC calls.
+Getting an automatically generated gRPC service definition is super cool, but we still need to register it to a concrete gRPC server, that listens on some TCP port for traffic and is able to respond to RPC calls.

 We decided not to generate this part automatically because it typically involves some team/org specific behavior such as wiring in different middlewares.
 This may change in the future.
 In the meantime, this section